 New regulations introduced by the European Union is a proof of how much the governments are concerned about the ethical practices of AI.
 The intent is to ensure people’s safety or fundamental rights, which can be threatened with AI-enabled behavior manipulation techniques.

-Investments in data diversity are expected to skyrocket.
+AI in FinTech examples, especially the ones where minorities are involved and data is insufficient, reveal that investments in data diversity will skyrocket.
 Biases, due to a lack of diversity in training models, are impacting lives, and companies are trying to plug those holes by improving their data collection methods.

 Demand for better personalization is driving companies to invest in AI models that can decipher voice and speech patterns and predict customers’ moods to offer better solutions.
 AI is evolving with the continuous insight influx, and it is getting better at reducing trading risks.